bradeneliason/PumasDocs.jl/docs/src/basics/estimation.md

 the data.
 The following section describes how to fit an NLME model in Pumas via the two methods.

+    - Maximum likelihood methods find the parameters such that the observational data has the highest probability of occurring according to the chosen error distributions.

+    - Bayesian methods find a posterior probability distribution for the parameters to describe the chance that a parameter has a given value given the data.
+The following section describes how to fit an NLME model in Pumas via the two methods.

 ## Defining Data for Estimation

 The observed data should be parsed using the name names as those found in the